jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 ???

-- Things can get a lot less intuitive.
-- In this section, we'll step through the common conventions around invoking Unix commands.
+Commands can get far more cryptic.
+In this section, we'll step through the common conventions around invoking Unix commands.

-- It's important to remember that every tool has its own set of options
+It's important to remember that every tool has its own set of options.
+For instance, the option `-l` does one thing to the `ls` utility, but it does something very different to `tree`, and it isn't even recognized for the `cat` utility.

-- We're not looking to memorize how to do everything with every tool; instead, we just want to be able to pick apart what's going on in these arcane incantations.
+Well cover a handful of tools, but we're not looking to learn how to do everything with every utility.
+We just want to be able to pick apart what's going on in these arcane incantations.

 ---